Prison: Military prisons and prisoner-of-war camps

-In the American Civil War, at first prisoners of war were released, after they promised not to fight again unless formally exchanged.
-When the Confederacy refused to exchange black prisoners the system broke down, and each side built large-scale POW camps.
+In the American Civil War, at first prisoners of war were released after they promised not to fight again unless formally exchanged.
+When the Confederacy refused to exchange black prisoners, the system broke down and each side built large-scale POW camps.
 Conditions in terms of housing, food, and medical care were bad in the Confederacy, and the Union retaliated by imposing harsh conditions.

-By 1900 the legal framework of the Geneva and Hague Convention provided considerable protection.
+By 1900, the legal framework of the Geneva and Hague Convention provided considerable protection.
 In the First World War, millions of prisoners were held on both sides, with no major atrocities.
 Officers received privileged treatment.
 There was an increase in the use of forced labor throughout Europe.
 Food and medical treatment were generally comparable to what active duty soldiers received, and housing was much better than front-line conditions.

 Political prisons and administrative detention

 Political prisoners are people who have been imprisoned because of their political beliefs, activities and affiliations.
 There is much debate about who qualifies as a "political prisoner".
 The category of "political prisoner" is often contested, and many regimes that incarcerate political prisoners often claim that they are merely "criminals".
-Others who are sometimes classified as "political prisoners" include prisoners who were politicized in prison, and are subsequently punished for their involvement with political causes.
+Others who are sometimes classified as "political prisoners" include prisoners who were politicized in prison and are subsequently punished for their involvement with political causes.

 Many countries maintain or have in the past had a system of prisons specifically intended for political prisoners.
 In some countries, dissidents can be detained, tortured, executed, and/or "disappeared" without trial.
-This can happen either legally, or extralegally (sometimes by falsely accusing people and fabricating evidence against them).
+This can happen either legally or extralegally (sometimes by falsely accusing people and fabricating evidence against them).

 Administrative detention is a classification of prisons or detention centers where people are held without trial.

 Psychiatric facilities

 Some psychiatric facilities have characteristics of prisons, particularly when confining patients who have committed a crime and are considered dangerous.
 In addition, many prisons have psychiatric units dedicated to housing offenders diagnosed with a wide variety of mental disorders.
-The United States government refers to psychiatric prisons as "Federal Medical Centers (FMC)".
+The United States government refers to psychiatric prisons housing federal inmates as "Federal Medical Centers (FMC)".

 Prison population

-Some jurisdictions refer to the prison population (total or per-prison) as the prison muster.
+Some jurisdictions refer to the prison population (total or per-prison) as the "prison muster".

 In 2021, the World Prison Brief reported that at least 11.5 million people were imprisoned worldwide.